 Thankfully, most if not all of the fly reels presented here today have at least a decent tolerance, one that allows the fly fisherman to concentrate on the task at hand, not trying to untangle a mess of gears, springs and fishing line.

-Q: How much backing versus fly line should my fly reel be able to hold?
+q: How much backing versus fly line should my fly reel be able to hold?

-A small trout is probably going to need a different amount than a larger bass, for example.
+A small trout is probably going to need a different amount than a more massive bass, for example.
 You’ll also need to take into account how much fly line you have to work with.
-Essentially you’ll want to use enough backing to make it so that the fly line can be casted and retrieved easily without endangering the line by running out.
+Mostly you’ll want to use enough backing to make it so that the fly line can be cast and retrieved easily without endangering the line by running out.
 The less fly line you have, the more backing you’ll need.

-And finally, it’s important to see if the manufacturer of the fly reel has any suggestions on the amount of backing versus fly line to use.
+And finally, it’s essential to see if the manufacturer of the fly reel has any suggestions on the amount of backing versus fly line to use.
 They very well may.
 After all, they did manufacture the fly reel, so chances are they know quite a bit about how to operate it.

-Q: How much line will I need to accommodate?
+q: How much line will I need to accommodate?

 When it comes to the overall size of the fly reel you want to buy, it’s important to not only consider the type of rod you’re using, and the weight of the line, but also how much line you’ll need.
 Spools can have anywhere from 50 to 200 yards of line on them, and not surprisingly, the more line you have, the bigger the spool is going to be.
 Since you’ll need to potentially accommodate a larger spool, a larger reel may be required.

-Q: How much stress can it take?
+q: How much stress can a fly reel take?

-Some brands, like Piscifun offer fly reels with sealed components, but even then, the parts can wear down and become stressed over time.
-So it’s important to look for fly reels that are well made and have parts that can be easily exchanged, either by the fisherman, or by the manufacturer when needed.
+Some brands, like Piscifun, offer fly reels with sealed components, but even then, the parts can wear down and become stressed over time.
+So it’s essential to look for fly reels that are well made and have parts that can be easily exchanged, either by the fisherman or by the manufacturer when needed.

 q: How do I know what weight line to use with my fly reel?